kiali/kiali.io/content/en/docs/Features/validations.md

 - [Validator source code](https://github.com/kiali/kiali/blob/master/business/checkers/k8shttproutes/no_k8sgateway_checker.go)

-### KIA1402 - BackendRef on rule doesn't have a valid service (Service name not found)
+### KIA1402 - Reference doesn't have a valid service (Service name not found)

-Gateway API HTTPRoute could be pointing to a Service inside your mesh the Route sends the traffic to.
+Gateway API Route could be pointing to a Service inside your mesh the Route sends the traffic to.
 A Service name should be specified, not a hostname.
 This Service can be a certain version of a parent Service, but in that case a separate Service is required to be created.
-When the namespace field is not specified it takes Service from the current HTTPRoute's namespace.
+When the namespace field is not specified it takes Service from the current Route's namespace.
 In a case of referencing to a Service from remote namespace, a ReferenceGrant object needs to be created to enable cross namespace references.
 Here the error indicates that the referenced Service is not found in the provided namespace or the ReferenceGrant is missing (in a case of remote namespace).

 #### Resolution